AUT0CR4T/sz-pizzajob/README.md

 ensure sz-pizzajob
 ```

-Drag all images from assets/images into yout inventory resource
+Drag all images from assets/images into your inventory resource

 Make sure all dependencies are installed otherwise this script will not run